RevereCRE/relay-nextjs/README.md

   });
 }

-export function createServerEnvironment(token: AuthToken) {
+export function createServerEnvironment() {
   return new Environment({
-    network: createServerNetwork(token),
+    network: createServerNetwork(),
     store: new Store(new RecordSource()),
     isServer: true,
   });
 }
 ```

 Note in the example server environment we’re executing against a local schema but you may fetch from a remote API as well.

 ### Configuring `_document`